BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ```
 *note* you can follow the logs with `-f` argument

+In OpenShift 4.10, it is now possible to launch a debug terminal from within the web console when a pod is in the `CrashLoopBackOff` state.
+The debug terminal can be launched from the `logs` window for a pod.
+This can be useful to gather additional information when troubleshooting.

 Taking a look at the logs it is clear that the RocketChat pod is failing because it is not able to connect to a __mongo database__.

 ## Deploying the Database